Burma 2021

 Advancing Civic and Political Engagement for Minorities

-Public Summary: To strengthen the civic and political engagement of civil society to advance policy change and the expansion of rights.
-The project activities will include a series of community empowerment trainings, interethnic dialogues and convenings, and engagement with key domestic and international policymakers and advocates.
+To strengthen the civic and political engagement of Rohingya civil society towards increased inclusion in prodemocracy initiatives aimed at advancing policy change and the expansion of the fundamental rights of the Rohingya minority.
+The project activities will include a series of community empowerment workshops, interethnic dialogues and convenings, and engagement with key international policymakers and advocates.

 Burma